Background

 Learn more about the Rethinking I-94 alternatives.

 This step will choose a preferred alternative and determine the footprint, including roadway type (freeway or non-freeway), the number and type of travel lanes, and type of transit and associated stops.
-This step will also identify potential improvements to interchanges in the project area and locations for pedestrian and bicycle facilities.
-A corridor visualization will be completed to help identify unique elements of the surrounding communities that could be incorporated into future projects, such as landscaping, bridge designs, transit stop amenities, and more.
+This step will also identify potential improvements to interchanges/intersections (multiple concepts will be developed) in the project area and general locations for pedestrian and bicycle facilities.
+A corridor visualization will be completed to help identify unique elements of the surrounding communities that could be incorporated into future projects, such as landscaping, bridge treatments and more.
 The Tier 1 EIS follows Scoping and is anticipated to take three to four years to complete.

 The final step in the process is for individual projects that are to be constructed.
 Greater detail will be provided about interchanges, pedestrian and bicycle facilities, transit stops, landscaping, lighting, noise walls, parking, and other roadway elements.
 Each project included in the program of projects will require a deeper level of design and the preparation of an individual environmental document.
 The Tier 2 environmental documents will focus on addressing specific project impacts at individual project locations within the corridor.
 At this stage, all design details necessary to prepare the projects for construction will be addressed.
 As designs become more detailed, potential opportunities for improved streetscaping (trees/vegetation, lighting, etc.), public art, and other uses of right of way will be better understood.